 The reconstructive or restorative surgery aims to reconstruct a part of the body or improve its functioning, improving the body's appearance following congenital deformities, an accident, or a surgical operation.
 It works mainly with the body parts of the hands, face, and genitals.

-Reconstructive surgery practices different methods: osteosynthesis, tissues transfer by flaps, and autologous transplants from healthy parts of the body to those affected, among others.
+Reconstructive surgery practices different methods: osteosynthesis, tissue transfer by flaps, and autologous transplants from healthy parts of the body to those affected, among others.

 Cosmetic surgery is performed on patients who want to enhance their appearance through surgical and medical techniques.